pgsql-io/spock/docs/README.md

 # spock

-The spock/pglogical extension provides logical streaming replication for PostgreSQL, using a publish/subscribe model.
-It is based on technology developed as part of the BDR project (https://github.com/2ndquadrant/BDR).

-We use the following terms to describe data streams between nodes, deliberately reused from the earlier Slony technology:
+The spock-pglogical extension provides logical streaming replication for PostgreSQL, using a publish/subscribe model.
+The following terms describe data streams between nodes, deliberately reused from the earlier Slony technology:
 * Nodes - PostgreSQL database instances
 * Providers and Subscribers - roles taken by Nodes